Search the site:

 In this article, we’ll review the main characteristics of the profession to give you an idea of what is a quality assurance specialist and what skills are required to start your first steps in this career.

-The first question that needs to be answered is “What is a QA specialist?”
+The first question that needs to be answered is “What is a Quality Assurance specialist?”

 A Software Tester’s main responsibilities are…